 There may be certain instances in which grant applicants seek to be exempted from the data sharing policy.
 Grant applicants seeking waivers should complete the out-out-request portion within their application to indicate the grounds on which they are lodging these requests.
 The opt-out request information will be provided with the application in lieu of the data plan fields.
-Broadly speaking, waiver requests will be expected to fall into one of four predetermined categories, although the applicant can provide additional rationales as appropriate:
+Broadly speaking, waiver requests will be expected to fall into one of three predetermined categories, although the applicant can provide additional rationales as appropriate:

 - Human Subject Grounds.
 As the NSF spells out in its exemption guidelines, “[H]uman subject’s protection requires removing identifiers, which may be prohibitively expensive or render the data meaningless in research that relies heavily on extensive in-depth interviews.”
 Data sharing cannot violate privacy regulations (e.g., HIPAA) or in any way fail to safeguard the rights of research participants.

 - Superseding Regulations Grounds.
 Governing laws or institutional policies may limit the release of certain data elements.